mxsgrs/WebApiStarterPack/ReadMe.md

 ## Introduction

 This project implements a web API with ASP.NET Core 8 with the most common features.
 It is paired with a SQL Server database using a code first approach.
-While this project use Docker for running a local database, which is very handy, the main goal is not to cover DevOps technologies.
+While this project use Docker Compose for running the API and its database, the main goal is not to cover DevOps technologies.
 This content focus primarily on building a simple ASP.NET web API with the latest technologies.

 ### Prerequisites